duckdb/duckdb-wasm-wip/README.md

 Main idea is allow testing with this feature to be able to collect feedback.

+## Featured: Extension Loading
+Extension are currently build-in duckdb-wasm package, but that's it's not scalable and do not allows flexible deployments.
+[Duckdb extensions](https://duckdb.org/docs/extensions/overview) are a powerful way to deliver opt-in featues, and the idea is experimenting with this to allow bringing that also to duckdb-wasm.

-Note that in this experiment NO extension are pre-loaded at start-up, so "LOAD parquet;" is for example needed to allow accessing Parquet files.
+To stress test extension loading, in the current [shellwip](https://shellwip.duckdb.org/)  NO extension are pre-loaded at start-up, so "LOAD parquet;" is for example needed to allow accessing Parquet files.

-## Missing
-INSTALL is currently a no-op, there is no registeration of extensions, extension signing currently disabled.

 ## Basics
 ```